glasnt/talks/2019_10_PyGotham.podium/slides.md

 if you chose a chose a IaaS provider earlier, they probably offer some sort of cloud storage, which is super useful to have, again, to keep everything physically close.

 If you went with the PaaS, perhaps the simple asset solution is for you.

+TODO

+more here, something long the lines of:

+out of all the tech I've discussed so far, cloud storage is the oldest and most solid

+AWS literally launched S3 in 20XX.
+That's YY years ago.

+storing media objects is a foundational service provided by any cloud provider. and it's totally okay to use

+the scariest thing when I first came across s3 was the fact that I had to use a global bucket name.
+Like, a name that had never been used before but that's okay

+the way this works means that the name must be unique for every reference

+use this foundational service of the current internet age

+and make sure that when you name your bucket it's not just your app's name or your internet name because once you use that name it's gone forever and you'll probably want to change your naming scheme at once point so if it's your first one just make sure it's not a super cool name.

+ENDTODO

 ---